FLEX-Drain Drain Pipe Installation

 Tight Places, Curvy Places

-Ok, just like on the other side of the house we have the same problem with the downspout adapter.
+Just like on the other side of the house we have the same problem with the downspout adapter.
 What we’ve done, we’ve already dug our trench, put our pipe in place, connected our downspout adapter to our FLEX-Drain pipe, ran the pipe through, and around the pole, simply connected it to a grate drain right off to the end of the driveway, stopped the erosion.
 Simple and easy.

-Ok, so our FLEX-Drain installation is complete.
+Our FLEX-Drain installation is complete.
 We’ve installed our solid drainpipe into our downspouts, removed the old, french drain, installed the brand new french drain, we back filled everything and put some starter soil down.
 The only thing left is to put a little bit of grass seed down.
 And in just a couple weeks it’ll look just like a golf course all over again.